It’s every site owner’s worst nightmare — you visit your website and find that it’s completely down. What do you do? Where do you go from here?

 It depends on the plugin you choose.
 The most common frequency is daily, but there are also options for weekly, monthly, every couple of hours, or in real-time.

 Jetpack Backup, for example, offers real-time backups, which save everything whenever a change occurs.
-This can be extremely valuable if your site is regularly updated, like in the case of a news blog, eCommerce store, or online forum.
+This can be extremely valuable if your site is regularly updated, like in the case of a WooCommerce store, news blog, or online forum.

 How long are WordPress backups kept?